 - An animated video highlights the evolution of the framework and some of the FRF for SMEs™ accounting framework’s key benefits.
 (View or download in BrightCove format or download wmv format for use in PowerPoint slides—hint: save video file in same folder as the slide deck.)

 - Illustrative financial statements demonstrate the framework in action and include sample auditor reports.

 - Comparisons of the FRF for SMEs™ accounting framework to U.S. GAAP, tax basis OCBOA, and IFRS for SMEs will make clear the differences among these frameworks.

-- NEW!
-This sample financial statement/comparison spreadsheet demonstrates the differences between the FRF for SMEs™, income tax and U.S. GAAP.
+- This sample financial statement/comparison spreadsheet demonstrates the differences between the FRF for SMEs™, income tax and U.S. GAAP.

 - A backgrounder outlines why the FRF for SMEs™ accounting framework was needed and how it fills a void in the non-GAAP financial reporting environment.

-- NEW!
-This article from the American Bankers Association Banking Journal provides a banker's view of the benefits of the framework.
+- This article from the American Bankers Association Banking Journal provides a banker's view of the benefits of the framework.

-- NEW!
-A case study explains how one banker learned about the FRF for SMEs™ and determined that the framework could be a good option for her bank and its lending customers.
+- A case study explains how one banker learned about the FRF for SMEs™ and determined that the framework could be a good option for her bank and its lending customers.
 It discusses the steps she will take to help gain acceptance of the framework at her institution.

 - A flyer spotlights key features of the FRF for SMEs™ accounting framework and may be distributed to bank customers.

 - Frequently Asked Questions address the most likely areas of interest to financial statement users.

 - A PowerPoint presentation explains the framework to you and your colleagues.